 Nancy Parker Technician 2015-2016

 Michelle Lazaro M.S.
 2015 NREM Recipient of the 2013 Hau‘oli Mau Loa Foundation Graduate Fellowship in NREM, “Optimization of baseline soil carbon stock assessment across the Hawaiian Islands”.
 Presidential Management Fellow (STEM) at the U.S. Forest Service, Pacific Northwest Research Station, Portland, OR.
-Currently Natural Resource Specialist, Inventory Reporting and Mapping Team, Resource Monitoring and Assessment Program at the same station.
+After graduating, Michelle became a Natural Resource Specialist, Inventory Reporting and Mapping Team, Resource Monitoring and Assessment Program at the same station.

 Whitney Ray M.S.
 2015 NREM “Greenhouse gas emission balance of biofuel feedstock for potential carbon trading”.
-Currently Manager, Impact-Directed Environmental Accounts at National Fish and Wildlife Foundation, San Francisco, CA.
+After graduating, she became a Manager, Impact-Directed Environmental Accounts at National Fish and Wildlife Foundation, San Francisco, CA.

 Hironao Yamazaki M.S.
 2013 NREM “Alteration in soil carbon pools following land use and management change for bioenergy feedstock production”.